What Are New York City Desk Appearance Tickets (DATs)

 We want to make clear that even when charged with a crime, you or your family members have protected rights and that from our experience, it is in your best interest to be represented either by a private attorney or a public defender.
-An experienced criminal defense attorney will not only guide you through this process but also possibly help to expedite the process and possibly advocate on behalf of the defendant to have a Desk Appearance Ticket issued.
+An experienced criminal defense attorney will not only guide you through this process but also possibly help to expedite the process and possibly advocate on behalf of the defendant to be issued a DAT.

-For more information about Desk Appearance Tickets please read on so you can be aware of how the DAT process works.
-The more you know, the better you will be able to protect yourself, your friend or your family member.
+For more information about DATs please read on so you can be aware of how the DAT process works.
+The more you know, the better you will be able to protect yourself, friend or family member.

 In New York City a defendant suspected of a criminal offence is normally arrested by the police and is processed into the system.
-The defendant is photographed, finger printed and held in custody for about 24 hours until his or her paperwork is processed.
-Then, he/she is brought before a judge at an arraignment hearing.
+The defendant is photographed, fingerprinted and held in custody for about 24 hours until his or her paperwork is processed.
+Then, he/she is appears in front of a judge at an arraignment hearing.
 An arraignment is the first appearance before a judge where the defendant is:

 1. Reminded of his or her right to be represented by and attorney.